Twitter Stock Analysis, Valuation (NYSE:TWTR)

 Should you buy TWTR stock?

-- The company has a healthy free cash flow margin of 20.7%.
+- The company has a good Free Cash Flow (FCF) margin of 22.8.

 Should you sell TWTR stock?

-- TWTR stock is trading at a PS multiple of 4.3, which is a negative when compared to the Internet Software industry average multiple of 2.6.
+- The company is trading at a price to sales multiple of 13.1, which is overvalued in comparison to the Computer and Technology sector average multiple of 3.

 Twitter has been a momentum stock as can be seen from Twitter stock price history, driven more by market sentiments and expectations of future growth and buyouts, rather than financial strength.
 Our Twitter share analysis indicates a very risky proposition with very high price to sales ratio and non-existent price to earnings ratio, as Twitter is yet to report any net profits.
 Our stock analysts find twitter stock to be a very risky proposition.